 When you ask the question, are they answering 1 & 2, 2 & 3, all of them, one of them, insuring for a single dollar or the full value of the item being moved?
 Never assume that all of these are being covered (unfortunately most people do and sometimes pay a dear price for it).
 Is there a legal document to show that the customer is insured?
 (Another important question that is almost never asked.)
 Make sure you know the company’s “Terms of Cartage” before you book your move (ask them for a copy).
 Is the mover providing a proper “Bill of Lading” with all the “Terms of Cartage” and insured values for your piano move?
 Most people do not realize that without a proper “Bill of Lading” they are NOT fully insured and fall under local cartage laws, which are never more than a maximum of $2.00 per pound for the item being moved, do NOT cover their home and do NOT cover the workers.
 Just because a piano mover says they are fully insured does not mean you are properly covered; unless there is a “Bill of Lading” provided with the full declared value (insured value) written on it you are exposed and definitely not covered.
 Using a REPUTABLE piano mover is extremely important, because they take care of all these things for you.
-I should also mention that if you do not give an insured value to the mover prior to the move, you default to the local cartage amounts automatically.
+I should also mention that if you do not give an insured value to the mover prior to the move and have it recorded on the bill of lading, you default to the local cartage amounts automatically.
 It is not the mover’s responsibility to make sure you have the right amount of insurance, it is YOUR job.
 I should also note that most movers will charge extra for additional insurance.

 Want to make sure you are insured properly for your piano move?
 Call Braymore Piano Movers today and tell us what you require your piano to be insured for.